Growth Trends for Related Jobs

 As a writer, you must work closely with editors, who often assign and guide your stories, as well as professionals such as photographers, illustrators and web content managers.
 Often, staff writers receive assignments from editors or other internal clients, while freelance writers frequently must develop and pitch story ideas to editors or publishers.

-From now until 2026, the BLS projects the need for writers to increase by around 8 percent.
+From now until 2030, the BLS projects the need for writers to decline by 200 writers.

 The role of an editor expands beyond simply reviewing and revising articles for publication.
 Editors evaluate current events and trends, along with the demographics and interests of their publication’s readership, and develop short- and long-term plans for the publication’s content.